MicrosoftDocs/fabric-docs/docs/data-engineering/run-spark-job-definition.md

 > [!IMPORTANT]
 > To run a Spark job definition, it must have the main definition file and the default Lakehouse context.

 Once you've submitted the run, after three to five seconds, a new row appears under the **Runs** tab.
-The row shows details about your new run: the **Status** column shows the near real time status of the job and the **Run Kind** column shows if the job is manual or scheduled.
+The row shows details about your new run.
+The **Status** column shows the near real-time status of the job and the **Run Kind** column shows if the job is manual or scheduled.

 :::image type="content" source="media\run-spark-job-definition\runs-tab-details.png" alt-text="Screenshot of Runs list details." lightbox="media\run-spark-job-definition\runs-tab-details.png":::